- BY Colin Yeo

 Immigration detention

 Use of immigration detention has decreased in recent years.
-A the same time, the percentage of those experiencing immigration detention who are asylum seekers has increased markedly.
+At the same time, the percentage of those experiencing immigration detention who are asylum seekers increased markedly in 2021 and 2022 before dropping again last year.

 Immigration detention is supposed to be for the purpose of removing those with no permission to remain in the United Kingdom.
 Immigration detention centres are formally called ‘removal’ centres.
 However, the number of detainees leaving detention to be removed from the country has fallen drastically since 2010.
 The majority are now released into the community.